roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© They took full advantage, nearly ripping her top completely off before Ty pulled her back and they sat back down.
+They took full advantage, nearly ripping her top completely off before Ty pulled her back and they sat back down.
 Cori pulled her jersey back into place while Ty once again stuffed his hand between her smooth, warm thighs.

  A few minutes later, Georgia intercepted a pass and scored again.
 This time, the guys noticed a lot of the students were celebrating by holding one of their classmates up, then throwing them up in the air and then catching them.
 They were thrown up in the air once for every point scored — currently 14.
 They decided to do this with Cori.